leytilera/addonscript-spec/docs/schema/conditions.md

 ### exclude

-This is an array of addons, which can't be installed together with this relation or file.
+This is an array of addon IDs, which can't be installed together with this relation or file.